microsoft/typechat.net/examples/Plugins/Readme.md

 ﻿# Plugins
-(Work in progress)

-How to to generate programs (plans) that target Semantic Kernel and Open API plugins
+Demonstrates how to to generate programs (plans) that target Semantic Kernel and Open API plugins

+For best and consistent results, use **GPT-4**.

 Sample plugins:
-* ShellPlugin (file system and windows operations)
+* ShellPlugin (file system operations)
+* StringPlugin (Simple string manipulation)
+* TimePlugin (Time operations)